amzregion/rsschool-cv/cv.md

 I was study in MSUT named of Razumovsky on faculty informatics and computer engineering.

 I want learn new profession Frontend developer and job with it.

+## My skills

+1. HTML
+2. CSS (SCSS)
+3. JS (Base)
+4. Base of adaptive and media quary layout.
+5. Base of GIT and github